 Designed to help students explore a wide variety of science experiences suitable for use with young children.
-Concepts are presented in relation to everyday objects and occurrences.
-Emphasis on the relationship between affective and cognitive learning.
+Students compare theories of cognitive development as they relate to science.
+Emphasis on the nature of science and how young children perceive and conceptualize the world around them.
 Taken in conjunction with FE III.
 Open only to 3rd year students.
 Prerequisites: Education 128 and 271.
+3 Credits.